migonchoi/migonchoi.github.io/_posts/2026-09-02-The-Most-Valuable-Experimental-Data.md

 If you ask an AI, *"Why did this hypothesis fail?"*, it can accurately reconstruct the explanations the paper itself already offers: molecular size, steric constraints, Lewis basicity, and differences in how each molecule interacts with the film surface.
 The problem comes next.

 Ask, *"So what molecule should we screen for next to avoid this trap?"*, and the AI can pull a list of candidates with suitable LUMO values from the literature.
-But it can't predict whether that molecule will actually aggregate or spread evenly on a film surface.
-That's a property you only learn by making the solution and spin-coating it yourself, which is exactly what shows up later in the paper as the solubility gap between F4TCNQ (~0.5 mg/mL) and the Mo compound (~30 mg/mL).
+But that first-pass screening still does not tell you reliably whether the molecule will aggregate or spread evenly on the actual film surface.
+Ultimately, that behavior has to be validated experimentally by making the solution and seeing how it behaves during deposition, which is exactly what shows up later in the paper as the solubility gap between F4TCNQ (~0.5 mg/mL) and the Mo compound (~30 mg/mL).

 > **AI can quickly build first-order hypotheses from concepts like energy-level alignment.
 Experimental intuition becomes especially valuable when those hypotheses are shaped by second-order effects such as how a molecule actually behaves at the film surface.**